-The MGI supports the voice when connections between OfficeServ systems are set up to use the IP Networking Feature.
-IP Networking Features are the same as the PRI Networking features but use IP as the transport method.
-Point to point calls are originated and terminated as VoIP trunks but the informational data is exchanged via IP packets between MP10/MP10a cards.
+The MGI channels support the voice when connections between OfficeServ systems are set up to use the IP Networking Feature.
+Point to point calls are originated and terminated as VoIP trunks but the informational data is exchanged via IP packets between the processors.